B = Breakfast L = Lunch D = Dinner

 Day 13 Svolvær - Lofoten Islands - 23 Aug 2023 (B, L, D)

 Today is all about exploring the Lofoten archipelago.
 With its jagged green cliffs rising dramatically from the ocean, it is hailed as one of the most spectacular areas in all of Norway.
 Pretty fishing villages made up of red-roofed houses on stilts that cling to the edges of mountainous islands.
 The beating heart of the archipelago is the town of Svolvær, where the ship will be based for most of the day.
-Another attraction today, is the visit to Lofoten Wool!
+Today’s attraction is the visit to Lofoten Wool!
 We will visit Ragnhild Lie at her sheep farm, and hear all about the process of making this beautiful yarn.
-We anticipate you will not leave empty-handed from Lofoten Wool…..
+The drive to Stamsund goes through the wonderful coastal landscapes of Lofoten and we will also stop for lunch in a nice local restaurant.
+We anticipate you will not leave empty-handed from Lofoten Wool – and we think you will fall in love with Lofoten!

 The Helgeland Coast is a stretch full of distinctive mountains that have inspired charming myths and local folklore.
 One highlight of the area is visiting the Vega archipelago, a cluster of some 6,500 islands, skerries, and islets.
 A UNESCO world heritage center on the island of Gardsøy showcases how highly prized eiderdown is harvested from the local eider ducks by providing little huts for them to build their nests in.